HandrewOltenish/Godot_Projects/Readme.md

 if player is in enemy.vision:
 enemy.position = enemy.position.move_toward(enemy.position, player.position, Speed * delta)

-115. Worked on the mobile version. the interact button is making the character rotate.
+117. Worked on the mobile version. the interact button is making the character rotate.
 It is supposed to make the tree object move upon key press.
+118. Worked on the PC version of Treearock.
+Applied the solution from Step 116.
+The enemy advances towards the player, however this advance works with position instead of velocity, which means the enemy "teleports" towards the player each second.
+Also, this is inconsistent, as the enemy does not continue advancing towards the player while the player is in the Vision area.